ubuntu-mate/ubuntu-mate.org/_drafts/2021-10-22-ubuntu-mate-i.md

 <!--- End of Beta Only --->

-## What changed since the Ubuntu MATE XX.XX?
+## What changed since the Ubuntu MATE 21.04?

 ### MATE Desktop

 (MATE Desktop updates will go here)

 ### Hardware Enablement

 (Any relevant updates will go in this section.
 Otherwise, delete.)

 ## Raspberry Pi images

 (New Raspberry Pi images, or planned new images between now and the next release, should go here.
 If no Raspberry Pi updates, delete.)

 ## Major Applications